-- 2.20 - c. the State Secretariat and the Directorate of Political Affairs of the FDFA: to verify visa applications for which the FDFA is responsible; - d. the Central Compensation Office: to assess applications for benefits and to allocate and check OASI insurance numbers; - e. the cantonal and communal migration authorities and the cantonal police authorities: to fulfil their duties in the field of immigration; - f. den competent federal authorities in the field of internal security, international mutual legal assistance and policing: - in order to identify persons in connection with the exchange of police intelligence, security and criminal police duties, extradition proceedings, administrative and mutual legal assistance, law enforcement and the enforcement of penalties on behalf of others, combating money laundering, drug trafficking and organised crime, checking identity documents, tracing missing persons and checking entries in the computerised police search system under the Federal Act of 13 June 2008182 on the Federal Police Information Systems, - 2. in order to check measures banning entry in order to safeguard Switzerland's internal and external security under the Federal Act of 21 March 1997183 on Measures to Safeguard Internal Security; - g. the Federal Appellate Authorities: for the preparatory briefing procedure for appeals; - h. the civil register offices and their supervisory authorities: to identify persons in connection with changes in civil status, to prepare for a marriage ceremony or the registration of a same-sex partnership, and to prevent circumvention of the law on foreign nationals in accordance with Article 97a paragraph 1 of the Civil Code184 and Article 6 paragraph 2 of the Same-Sex Partnership Act of 18 June 2004185.
+- d. the Central Compensation Office: to assess applications for benefits and to allocate and check OASI insurance numbers; - the cantonal and communal migration authorities and the cantonal police aue. thorities: to fulfil their duties in the field of immigration; - f den competent federal authorities in the field of internal security, international mutual legal assistance and policing: - 1. in order to identify persons in connection with the exchange of police intelligence, security and criminal police duties, extradition proceedings, administrative and mutual legal assistance, law enforcement and the enforcement of penalties on behalf of others, combating money laundering, drug trafficking and organised crime, checking identity documents, tracing missing persons and checking entries in the computerised police search system under the Federal Act of 13 June 2008227 on the Federal Police Information Systems, - in order to check measures banning entry in order to safeguard Switzer-2. land's internal and external security under the Federal Act of 21 March 1997228 on Measures to Safeguard Internal Security; - the Federal Appellate Authorities: for the preparatory briefing procedure for g. appeals; - the civil register offices and their supervisory authorities: to identify persons h. in connection with changes in civil status, to prepare for a marriage ceremony or the registration of a same-sex partnership, and to prevent circumvention of the law on foreign nationals in accordance with Article 97a paragraph 1 of the Civil Code229 and Article 6 paragraph 2 of the Same-Sex Partnership Act of 18 June 2004230.